A microphysically inspired approach to dark matter-dark energy interactions: first bounds on dark-sector scattering cross sections

-Here, the overdot denotes the derivative with respect to cosmic time, a is the scale factor, w is the dark energy equation of state parameter, and $H$ is the Hubble parameter.
+Here, the overdot denotes the derivative with respect to cosmic time, $w$ is the dark energy equation of state parameter, and $H$ is the Hubble parameter.
 We have $Q>0$ when dark energy is changing into dark matter, while $Q<0$ corresponds to DM changing into DE.
 Baryons and radiation are assumed to be conserved separately and evolve as in the standard $\Lambda$CDM model.

-To explore new routes with interaction models in the dark sector in search of addressing the $H_0$ tension, in this work we propose and analyze an interaction term that differs from the models commonly proposed in the literature.
-The most widely-used forms, such as terms linear in the energy density and proportional to the Hubble parameter (e.g., $Q \propto H\bar{\rho}$) \cite{Valiviita:2008iv,Gavela:2010tm,Wang:2016lxa,He:2008si}, are largely phenomenological \emph{ansatzes}.
-Their motivation stems primarily from dimensional analysis (as $H \times \bar{\rho}$ has the correct physical units of $\text{Energy Density} / \text{Time}$) and mathematical simplicity, rather than a first-principles microphysical theory.

-This popular \emph{ansatz} faces significant theoretical challenges: it relies on a ``non-local'' interaction that depends on the global expansion rate ($H$) rather than on local fluid properties.
-Furthermore, as discussed in \cite{Valiviita:2008iv,He:2008si}, many of these models suffer from catastrophic large-scale instabilities in the early universe, which can render them non-viable.
-The physical motivation for this $Q \propto \bar\rho^2$ form is motivated by analogy to the standard Boltzmann collision term for particle annihilation discussed in Chapter 5 of \cite{Kolb:1990vq}.
-In a typical particle physics scenario, such as the annihilation of a generic particle $\psi$, the evolution of its number density $n_\psi$ is given by \cite[Eq.
-5.24]{Kolb:1990vq}:
+To explore new routes in the dark sector, we analyze an interaction term that differs from those commonly adopted in the literature.
+As discussed in the Introduction, the most widely-used forms (e.g., $Q \propto H\bar{\rho}$) are largely phenomenological \emph{ansatzes}, motivated by dimensional analysis rather than by a first-principles microphysical theory, and their dependence on the global expansion rate $H$ can render them prone to large-scale instabilities \cite{Valiviita:2008iv,He:2008si}.
+Instead, we motivate the quadratic form $Q \propto \bar\rho^2$ by analogy with the standard Boltzmann collision term for particle annihilation \cite[Chapter 5]{Kolb:1990vq}, which depends only on local fluid properties.
+For the annihilation of a generic particle $\psi$, the evolution of its number density $n_\psi$ is given by \cite[Eq.~5.24]{Kolb:1990vq}: